ThomasSte01/MultiQC_CMGG/USAGE.md

 ### MSH2_hotspot_varcount

-The MSH2_hotspot_varcount module is designed to take results from the [nf-cmgg/report](https://github.com/nf-cmgg/report) pipeline which produces \<sample>.counts.txt files and parse these into a multiqc report.
+The MSH2_hotspot_varcount module is designed to take results from the [nf-cmgg/report](https://github.com/nf-cmgg/report) pipeline.
+This pipeline produces \<sample>.counts.txt files and these files get parsed into a multiqc report.

 This module requires the presence of the sanger_threshold parameter.
 This parameter defines the threshold at which samples are colored for failure or pass.